jxnl/blog/docs/writing/posts/consulting.md

 ## Conclusion

-Alot of this post is really about understanding and define what value is, and pricing against that.
-The situational assessment is something that communicates your understanding what is valueable, and presenting a plan to capture that.
-All of your content creation and marketing should be focused on delivering value in one of the 4 ways:
+A lot of this post is really about understanding and defining what value is, and pricing against that.
+The situational assessment is something that communicates your understanding of what is valuable and presents a plan to capture that.
+All of your content creation and marketing should be focused on delivering value in one of the four ways:

 1. Dream outcome
 2. Perceived likelihood of success
 3. Perceived time to success
 4. Perceived difficulty of success

-If your content addresses one, great, if it addresses two, even better.
+If your content addresses one, great; if it addresses two, even better.
 If it addresses all four, you're golden.
-If you can demonstrate that you can deliver on those four things...
-You're winning.
+If you can demonstrate that you can deliver on those four things... you're winning.